Please reach us at ThatWaterBeadLady@gmail.com if you cannot find an answer to your question.

 Direct skin contact should be minimized as much as possible when handling the water beads for disposal.
 The water beads should be sealed in a bag and then put into the outside trash bin so they are not visible to children or animals who may be tempted by them.
 Be careful when pouring water beads out of containers, they are known to bounce and travel long distances off of hard surfaces and hide under appliances or in carpet fibers making them difficult to locate for adults, but at the perfect eye level for children and pets to find.

-Water that has come into contact with the water beads should be poured down the drain.
 WARNING, do not allow any of the water beads to go down the drain.
 They can cause damage to the building by blocking the sewage pipes.
 A sturdy rag or drain catcher should be used to prevent water beads from accidentally going down the drain.

 Water beads are known by many different names.
 They have caused rashes, nasal cavity injuries, hearing loss, lung damage, major intestinal surgeries, asphyxiation, seizures, brain injuries, infection, sepsis, and death.
 Water beads are banned in other countries due to their threat to children.
 Kipley's story is a warning I hope you heed.
 Water beads should not be used for play.